Skip to content

 • Tool to articulate and communicate the vision

-• Proof of concept that 1.0 compliance is achievable
+• Proof of concept that 1.0 response integrity is achievable

-Then, on November 17, 2025, I discovered Turtle Lodge’s Seven Sacred Laws while watching Mississippi Public Broadcasting.
+Then, on November 17, 2025, I discovered the Seven Sacred Laws while watching Mississippi Public Broadcasting.
 Indigenous peoples had discovered these same principles first—long before emergency rooms, long before AI, long before any of us.

 Two Independent Discoveries + One Technical Proof